c1barry/c1barry.github.io/_pages/research.md

 ## Past Research

 # Smartphone-Based Pupillometry for Research Applications
+This project was motivated by my current ongoing research with the Design lab and the UCSD Center for Mental Health Technologies.
+We realized the utility of an accessible pupillometer for neuropsychiatric research into attention, neurological diseases, cognitive function, and more.
+We were able to successfully create a smartphone app to transform a smartphone into a pupillometer and subsequently submitted a paper titled, "Enabling Smartphone Pupillometry using a Facial Identification Camera in At-Home Environments" to CHI (link to paper will be provided after publication).

 # Personalized Hypertension Care Using Wearables and Machine Learning
+As an undergraduate, I worked with other students in the UCSD Mobile Systems Design Lab under Professor Sujit Dey to develop CNN-based models to estimate individualized blood pressure from PPG signal.
+I reduced the training time of the existing model using a few shot learning approach.
+I then developed an smartphone application to use the trained model to predict blood pressure in realtime.

 # Functional Testing of Stem Cell Derived Cardiomyocytes in a Vascularized Cardiac Patch
+As an undergraduate research assistant in Mali Lab, I 3D printed silicon structures and programmed electric stimulation to contain and stimulate stem cell derived cardiomyocytes.